top of page

 Language Activities

 Language activities build on the foundation established in the first two years of life.
-There is plenty of singing, finger plays, and "conversation" time make language learning fun.
+There is plenty of singing, finger plays, and "conversation" time to make language learning fun.
 Bringing stories to life with felt boards or figurines is a favorite lesson in the toddler class.
-The environment also includes plenty of matching, ordering and naming.
+The environment also includes plenty of matching, ordering, and naming.

 Math